Project Evident Team

 Kelly is a committed social innovator.
 Previously she served as Vice President/Chief Program and Strategy Officer at the Edna McConnell Clark Foundation (EMCF) where she lead policy innovation, evaluation, grant-making and the early capital aggregation pilot.
 Prior to EMCF, she co-founded Leadwell Partners and New Profit Inc., held senior leadership positions in non profit organizations and served on several foundation and social sector boards and advisory committees.

 Lhanzi is an effective problem-solver and intuitive connector.
 Prior to joining Project Evident, she worked as a member services associate at the Appalachian Mountain Club.
 She also worked as an AmeriCorps VISTA for a teen youth newspaper at the non-profit organization Write Boston, where she managed teams focused on website redesign and video journalism.
-She earned her BA in Media Studies, Journalism and Digital Arts with a minor in Global Studies from St. Michael’s College.
+She earned her BA in Media Studies, Journalism and Digital Arts with a minor in Global Studies.

 Senior Data Analyst & Learning Engineer